 Locally produced and the environment

 It is increasingly popular to buy locally produced goods today.
 The popularity has grown with an expanding awareness of the emissions from transportation.
-The global foodsystem of today is transporting produce from one corner of the world to another every day.
-It is common that the distance form the producer to the consumer is very long, which is very unsustainable.
-Partly, due to the long transportation, which releases emissions.
-But also due to the quality of the food.
-It is common that locally produced foods are better for the environment than imported produce.
-Although, this is not a gurantee.
+The global food system is transporting produce from one corner of the world to another every day.
+The distance from the producer to the consumer is too long, which is unsustainable.
+The reason for this is partly the emissions from transportation, but the distance also affects the food quality.
+As mentioned, it is typical that locally produced foods are better for the environment than imported produce.
+Although, this is not a guarantee.

-Growing- and productionmethods are sometimes more important considerations than transport.
-In fact, many times, they can put a greater preassure on the earth than the actual transportation.
-This means that products from an organic farm are most likely better for the environment than local products from a conventional farm.
-However, this differs depending on each product it is.
-More so, the importance of transport is more significant if the product is transported with an airplane.
-Note that if the produce is fresh and fragile there is greater likelyhood of airplane transportation.
+Growing- and production methods are sometimes more critical aspects than transport.
+They can often put more significant pressure on the earth than actual transportation.
+This fact means that products from an organic farm are likely better for the environment than local products from a conventional farm.
+However, this differs depending on which product it is.
+More so, the importance of transport is more significant if the product gets transported by aeroplane.
+Note that if the produce is fresh and fragile, there is a greater risk of aeroplane transportation.
 This kind of transport releases about 200 times more emissions than transportation with ships.

 What is most sustainable?

-Finally, it is important to note that some products are advertised as locally produced without being so.
-If you discover this, you can report it to your municipality.
+Finally, it is good to know that some products get falsely advertised as locally produced.
+If you discover something like this, you can report it to your local municipality.